 A lot has changed since the fateful Utah ski trip in 2001 that spawned the agile revolution.
 The mobile devices we use are continually getting more powerful, and expectations from users on what these devices can deliver are continually growing.
 The pace of change for developers has grown exponentially as a result, and really their work can only be accomplished by adopting agile methodologies.

 Even agile itself has changed: varying approaches for applying agile continue to grow and evolve.
 The methodology has even spread beyond the IT department, with agile practitioners changing their organizations’ legal, operations or marketing departments.

-No matter what your experience with Agile practices and techniques, the foundation for Agile methodologies is rooted in best practices positioned to enable collaborative environments where diverse teams can continuously learn, improve, grow and produce.
+No matter how agile practices and techniques evolve, the foundation for agile methodologies remains rooted in practices positioned to enable collaborative environments where diverse teams can continuously learn, improve, grow and produce.

-There are 12 principles of Agile methodology that assist in forming the Agile foundation of collaborative productivity.
-These 12 principles - inspired by and supportive of the Agile Manifesto - are guiding practices that support teams in implementing and executing with agility the production of software development.
+As such, I wanted to revisit the12 principles of Agile methodology that assist in forming the Agile foundation of collaborative productivity.
+These 12 principles - inspired by and supportive of the Agile Manifesto - are guiding practices that support teams in implementing and executing with agility the production of software development and much more

 Satisfy the Customer

 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.